Overview & Basic Concepts

 Almost everything that you can see in the user interface is active, including the text, icons and glyphs.
 Pretty much every graphic item can be clicked or dragged to perform a task.
 Like all U&I Software applications, most tools are accessible directly from the user interface.

-Sets the overal aspect ratio of the canvas.
+Sets the overall aspect ratio of the canvas.
 The 16:8 (or 2:1) ratio is handy to build and visualize 360° environment maps or when using the Voyager 3D Sky Dome Global Input Matrix mode.

 Determines the number of iterations used by fractal noises and certain iterative functions.
 The larger the value, the higher the resolution of these functions when zoomed in as iterations adds higher frequencies most of the time.
 With large values images may take longer to calculate.
 Setting this value high will produce more higher harmonics that lets you zoom far inside the fractal to discover lovely details found at the "microscopic" level.
 This will affects also the level of details of ArtMatic based terrains used in ArtMatic Voyager.